Solve Equation in Excel (Table of Contents)

 i.e. ((D3-D2)/D2) *100

-Prior to usage of the solver add-in tool, we need to enter the profit calculator formula ((D3-D2)/D2) *100 in the target cell (D4) to calculate the 20 % profit.
+Before usage of the solver add-in tool, we need to enter the profit calculator formula ((D3-D2)/D2) *100 in the target cell (D4) to calculate the 20 % profit.

 In the “By changing variable cells”, select the range of D2 (Cost or stockiest Price per unit) and D3 (Selling Price per unit to customers) cell where it is mentioned as $D$2:$D$3 in the text box.

-Now, the first parameter of Constraints is added by inputting the cell reference & constraint value, i.e. Cost price or stockiest Price per unit, which is either more than or equal to 16,000 (>=16000)
+Now, the first parameter of Constraints is added by inputting the cell reference & constraint value, i.e., Cost price or stockiest Price per unit, which is either more than or equal to 16,000 (>=16000)

-Now it gets reflected under Subject to the Constraints box, again we need to click on add to add one more constraint, i.e. Selling Price per unit to customers, it is added by inputting the cell reference & constraint value, which is either less than or equal to 20,000 (<=20000)
+Now it reflects under Subject to the Constraints box, and again we need to click on add to add one more constraint, i.e., Selling Price per unit to customers.
+It is added by inputting the cell reference & constraint value, which is either less than or equal to 20,000 (<=20000)

 Recommended Articles